apache/trafficserver/doc/reference/configuration/logs_xml.config.en.rst

     ``REJECT`` the record.

 ``<Action = "valid_action_field"/>``
-    Required: ``ACCEPT`` or ``REJECT`` .
+    Required: ``ACCEPT`` or ``REJECT`` or ``WIPE_FIELD_VALUE``.
-    This instructs Traffic Server to either accept or reject records that satisfy the filter condition.
+    ACCEPT or REJECT instructs Traffic Server to either accept or reject records that satisfy the filter condition.
+WIPE_FIELD_VALUE wipes out the values of the query params in the url fields specified in the Condition.

+NOTES: 1.
+WIPE_FIELD_VALUE action is only applied to the parameters in the query part.
+       2. Multiple parameters can be listed in a single WIPE_FIELD_VALUE filter
+       3. If the same parameter appears more than once in the query part , only the value of the first occurance is wiped

 .. _LogObject: